SO TOU WANT A TEM:

 The inventory information, detailed charges, changes, contracts, associated invoices, and GL coding are maintained in TIMS™, Tellennium’s Integrated Management System.
 TIMS is a comprehensive cloud-based software platform developed by Tellennium to process and pay invoices, manage circuit and services’ inventory, track usage, changes, contracts, and charges.
-TIMS also supports cloud-based services and assets including those associated with IoT, MoT and EoT.
+TIMS also supports cloud-based services and assets including those associated with IoT, management of things (MoT™) and EoT.

 Armed with this information in TIMS, Tellennium’s experienced personnel (DIY and custom hybrid options also available) then manage and negotiate the necessary billing corrections, terminate proven invalid/unused services and circuits, manage MACS/MACDs workflows, and monitor all services, circuits, devices, and charges.

 With TIMS’ built-in AI technology, discrepancies in charges, inventory, locations, usage, upcoming contract terms, etc., are sent into a notification queue and acted upon.